 People often feel that making an eco-friendly choice implies some sort of sacrifice.
 Perhaps the cost of product is higher, or finding the eco-brand is harder, or it is just not convenient to act in a way that the planet would prefer us to.

 There’s a truth to that – but honestly, making sustainable choices isn’t all that difficult!
 Especially, as we at Secondsguru try to make green living easier for you.
 Here are 8 effective ways in which you can reduce your carbon footprint – starting from your bathroom.
 These practical ideas are easy to follow and make a difference.
-If you’re still reading us, I know you are willing to make that small step (and several steps after) for a better world.
+If you’re still reading, I know you are willing to make that small step (and several steps after) for a healthier planet.

 1. Don’t buy microbeads

 Why?
-Microbeads are minuscule plastic spheres that are well-known pollutants and already banned, or close to being banned, in several nations including Ireland, Netherlands, USA and Canada.
+Microbeads are minuscule plastic spheres that are well-known pollutants and already banned, or close to being banned, in several nations including UK, Sweden, Ireland, Netherlands, USA and Canada.

-To be honest, I’ve been guilty of it: walking into a headily fragrant store and succumbing to those glittering hand soaps that are seemingly made of candy floss and sparkle and that chewing gum smell that reminds me of school days.
+To be honest, I’ve been guilty of it: walking into a headily fragrant store and succumbing to those glittering hand soaps that are seemingly made of candy floss and sparkle and carry the whiff of chewing gum smell which reminds me of school days.

 Well, not any more.
 All it took me to mend my ways was learning how microbeads – those teensy weensy dust-sized pearls – are filling up our water systems.
 They are nearly impossible to filter and escape water treatment plants, enter water bodies, attract toxins, and are among the plastic debris polluting the ocean and entering food chains.